LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 <a id="dayonestep1"></a>
 <h4>step 1) an online repository on github</h4>

-Create an empty repository on the github server named Range-Validator (they do not accept <code>::</code> in names) see <a href="https://help.github.com/articles/creating-a-new-repository/">here for instruction</a>
+Create an empty repository on github named Range-Validator (they do not accept <code>::</code> in names) see <a href="https://help.github.com/articles/creating-a-new-repository/">instructions here</a>

 <a id="dayonestep2"></a>
 <h4>step 2) a new module with module-starter</h4>

-Open a shell to your scripts location and run the program <code>module-starter</code> that comes within <code>Module::Starter</code> It wants a  mail address, the author name and, obviously the module name:
+Open a shell to your script's location and run the program <code>module-starter</code> that comes from <code>Module::Starter</code>.
+It wants an e-mail address, the author name, and obviously the module name:

 <pre>
 shell> module-starter --module Range::Validator --author MyName --email MyName@cpan.org